 - Installation versatility

-3. According to impeller design
+2. According to impeller design

-- Forward-curved blades: high flow rate, lower efficiency
+- Forward-curved blades: high airflow, lower efficiency

-- Backward-curved blades: higher energy efficiency
+- Backward-curved blades: greater energy efficiency

 - Radial blades: maximum robustness (dust, particles)